paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 **(f) Regulations.—** This section shall be administered under regulations prescribed by the Secretary of Defense for the armed forces under his jurisdiction and by the Secretary of Homeland Security for the Coast Guard when it is not operating as a service in the Navy.

-**(g) Termination of Authority.—** No bonus may be paid under this section to any enlisted member who, after December 31, 2017, reenlists or voluntarily extends his enlistment in a reserve component.
+**(g) Termination of Authority.—** No bonus may be paid under this section to any enlisted member who, after December 31, 2018, reenlists or voluntarily extends his enlistment in a reserve component.

 ### Statutory Notes

 #### Amendments
+2017—Subsec. (g).
+Pub.
+L. 115–91 substituted “December 31, 2018” for “December 31, 2017”.

 2016—Subsec. (g).
 Pub.
 L. 114–328 substituted “December 31, 2017” for “December 31, 2016”.

 2015—Subsec. (g).
 Pub.
 L. 114–92 substituted “December 31, 2016” for “December 31, 2015”.